tigerbeetle/viewstamped-replication-made-famous/README.md

           read_fault_probability=4%         [ The chance that a read I/O will be corrupted ]
           write_fault_probability=3%        [ The chance that a write I/O will be corrupted ]

-          [ I/O corruptions are allowed across all replicas but only for a minority per op ]
+          [ I/O faults are allowed across all replicas for less than the replication quorum per op ]

           [ Transitioned from this state ]   [ Transitioned to this state ]   [ Replica ]
      0001 3b25e22e75945b70bd3992602393b53b > 31bea5039f561b174e56420faa76ac07 0 [ Leader ]